Element84/filmdrop-k8s-tf-modules/operations/Operations_Guide.md

 *node_memory_MemFree_bytes* is the total amount of free memory left on the node, not including caches or buffers that can be cleared, whereas *node_memory_MemTotal_bytes* is the total amount of memory allocated to the node as a whole.
 Taking the ratio of these two metrics and multiplying by 100 will give us the total percentage of free memory on the server.

-If you enter this expression into the 'Metric' field and click 'Run Query', you will see a graph depicting the values of this time series plotted over the chosen time range.
+If you select 'Code' as the mode and enter this expression into the empty text box and click 'Run Query', you will see a graph depicting the values of this time series plotted over the chosen time range.
+See picture below for clarification.

 ![Prom_FreeMemory](./images/prom_freememory.png)